g0v/ppt/README.md

 * Class files (stores, components, etc.) are CamelCase.
 * Object instance files (actions, fluxibleApp) are camelCase.

+### Debugging Messages

+Debug messages are inserted using [visionmedia/debug](https://www.npmjs.com/package/debug).
+All debug flags starts with `ppt:`, thus you may use `DEBUG=ppt:* npm start` to print all debug messages on node.js.

+The `debug` instance is exposed as `window.myDebug` in browsers, thus you may use `myDebug.enable("ppt:*")` in browser console as well.

 ### Styling with Semantic UI